WiseLibs/wise-workers/README.md

 };
 ```

-> Currently, callback functions do not support "zero-copy" data transfer in its arguments or return value.
+> Currently, callback functions do not support "zero-copy" data transfer in their arguments or return values.
 This restriction may be lifted in the future.

 ### AbortSignal example